Augustin D. Flanagan

 Sergeant Augustin D. Flanagan (August 10, 1844 – January 22, 1924) was an American soldier who fought in the American Civil War.
 Flanagan received the country's highest award for bravery during combat, the Medal of Honor, for his action during the Battle of Chaffin's Farm in Virginia on 29 September 1864.
 He was honored with the award on 6 April 1865.

 Biography

 Flanagan was born in Loretto, Pennsylvania, on 10 August 1844.
-He enlisted into the 55th Pennsylvania Infantry.
-He died on 22 January 1924 and his remains are interred at the Tecumseh Cemetery in Nebraska.
+When he was grown up enough, he was enlisted into the 55th Pennsylvania Infantry.
+He died on 22 January 1924 and his remains were interred at the Tecumseh Cemetery in Nebraska.